awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StorageType`  <a name="cfn-fsx-filesystem-storagetype"></a>
-Sets the storage type for the file system you're creating\.
+Sets the storage type for the file system that you're creating\.
 Valid values are `SSD` and `HDD`\.
 + Set to `SSD` to use solid state drive storage\.
-SSD is supported on all Windows, Lustre, and ONTAP deployment types\.
+SSD is supported on all Windows, Lustre, ONTAP, and OpenZFS deployment types\.
 + Set to `HDD` to use hard disk drive storage\.
 HDD is supported on `SINGLE_AZ_2` and `MULTI_AZ_1` Windows file system deployment types, and on `PERSISTENT` Lustre file system deployment types\.
 Default value is `SSD`\.
-For more information, see [ Storage Type Options](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/optimize-fsx-costs.html#storage-type-options) in the *Amazon FSx for Windows User Guide* and [Multiple Storage Options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#storage-options) in the *Amazon FSx for Lustre User Guide*\.
+For more information, see [ Storage type options](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/optimize-fsx-costs.html#storage-type-options) in the *FSx for Windows File Server User Guide* and [Multiple storage options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#storage-options) in the *FSx for Lustre User Guide*\.
 *Required*: No
 *Type*: String
 *Allowed values*: `HDD | SSD`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SubnetIds`  <a name="cfn-fsx-filesystem-subnetids"></a>
 Specifies the IDs of the subnets that the file system will be accessible from\.
-For Windows and ONTAP `MULTI_AZ_1` file system deployment types, provide exactly two subnet IDs, one for the preferred file server and one for the standby file server\.
+For Windows and ONTAP `MULTI_AZ_1` deployment types,provide exactly two subnet IDs, one for the preferred file server and one for the standby file server\.
 You specify one of these subnets as the preferred subnet using the `WindowsConfiguration > PreferredSubnetID` or `OntapConfiguration > PreferredSubnetID` properties\.
-For more information, see [ Availability and durability: Single\-AZ and Multi\-AZ file systems](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/high-availability-multiAZ.html) in the *Amazon FSx for Windows User Guide* and [ Availability and durability](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/high-availability-multiAZ.html) in the *Amazon FSx for ONTAP User Guide*\.
+For more information about Multi\-AZ file system configuration, see [ Availability and durability: Single\-AZ and Multi\-AZ file systems](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/high-availability-multiAZ.html) in the *Amazon FSx for Windows User Guide* and [ Availability and durability](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/high-availability-multiAZ.html) in the *Amazon FSx for ONTAP User Guide*\.
-For Windows `SINGLE_AZ_1` and `SINGLE_AZ_2` file system deployment types and Lustre file systems, provide exactly one subnet ID\.
+For Windows `SINGLE_AZ_1` and `SINGLE_AZ_2` and all Lustre deployment types, provide exactly one subnet ID\.
 The file server is launched in that subnet's Availability Zone\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `50`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Tags`  <a name="cfn-fsx-filesystem-tags"></a>
-An array of key\-value pairs to apply to this resource\.
-For more information, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.
+The tags to associate with the file system\.
+For more information, see [Tagging your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide*\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Maximum*: `50`